 Leugh ann an Gàidhlig / Read in Gaelic

-We’ve already lost nearly 25% of our wildlife in Scotland, but more than half of us want to do more to help nature.
-Spring is a wonderful season to put these intentions into action and build appreciation of the natural world into daily life.
+Since 1994 we’ve lost 15% of our wildlife in Scotland, but more than half of us want to do more to help nature.
+Spring is a wonderful season to put these intentions into action and build an appreciation of the natural world into daily life.

 Taking collective action will help reverse nature loss and fight climate change, ensuring a healthier and greener Scotland.
-Tune into our podcast series for more ways to Make Space For Nature.
+Follow our top ten tips below, tune into our podcast series or find out more about our campaign to Make Space For Nature.

 1. Help our feathered friends

 Birds are busy building the perfect homes for their chicks.
 Help them out by leaving natural nest-building debris such as twigs and moss lying around, and not pruning bushes containing nests.
-You may have space for bird feeders and a bird nest box.
+You may have space for a bird nest box, and window bird feeders are great for those with limited space.
 Once you have birds in your nest boxes, it's important not to disturb them.

 9. Provide water for wildlife